liamray/nexl-js/nexl-adapters/Readme.md

-nexl adapters are wrappers in different languages to access data items from remote nexl server
+nexl adapters are wrappers in different languages to access data items on remote nexl server